 Description: The original ups.exe is an important part of Windows and rarely causes problems.
-The file ups.exe is located in the folder C:\Windows\System32.
+The ups.exe file is located in the C:\Windows\System32 folder.

 Known file sizes on Windows 8/7/XP are 18,432 bytes (94% of all occurrences) or 16,384 bytes.

 The program has no visible window.
 The file is a trustworthy file from Microsoft.
-Therefore the technical security rating is 4% dangerous, however also read the users reviews.
+Therefore the technical security rating is 4% dangerous, however you should also read the user reviews.

 Recommended: Identify ups.exe related errors